 Clear Goals

 Every piece of content should have a purpose.
-Are you building trust, generating leads, or closing deals?
-Define the goal before creating.
+Are you trying to build trust?
+Generate leads?
+Drive conversions?
+Define these goals before creating anything.

 Let’s say you’re promoting a new product launch.
 Maybe your goal for the first blog is to educate your audience about the problem this product solves.
 The next email in the sequence could highlight the product’s unique features, and the final stage might offer a demo or limited-time discount.
 Without clear goals, your content feels scattered instead of guiding your audience toward a specific action.